apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection.md

 ---
 title: Basics of data collection
-description: Learn about HTML, CSS, and JavaScript, the basic building blocks of a website, and how to use them in scraping.
+description: Learn about HTML, CSS, and JavaScript, the basic building blocks of a website, and how to use them in web scraping and data collection.
 menuWeight: 20
-category: web scraping academy
+category: courses
 paths:
-    - data-collection-basics
+    - web-scraping-for-beginners/data-collection
 ---

 # [](#basics) Basics of data collection